Maexwel/web-structure/README.md

             - routes.js (constant file with all the routes)
             - index.js (base router using all routes)
         * service (folder for remote service)
-            - constants.js (constant file with all the remote routes)
+            - service.js (ES6 class that contains the base service declaration)
             - ...Service.js (file containing promises to CRUD data from remote)
         * tore (folder containing redux's store)
             * actions